IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 # Logstash Filter PubSub MySQL Plugin

-## Meet PubSub MySQL
+### Meet PubSub MySQL

+* Tested versions: 8.0
+* Environment: Google Cloud Platform (GCP)
+* Supported inputs: Pub/Sub (pull)
+* Supported Guardium versions:
+  * Guardium Data Protection: 11.4 and above

 This is a Logstash filter plug-in for the universal connector that is featured in IBM Security Guardium.
 It parses a GCP (Google Cloud Platform) audit event into a Guardium record instance, which standardizes the event into several parts before it is sent over to Guardium.
 Generated with Logstash v7.15.0.

 **Notes**:
 * This plug-in contains a runtime dependency of Logstash Google PubSub input plug-in (version ~> 1.2.1, i.e. at least 1.2.1).
 To install, refer to the [Prerequisites](https://cloud.google.com/sql/docs/mysql/create-instance#before_you_begin).